HugoCornelis/workflow-automation-engine/README.md

   developed `workflow` configuration offers a conceptual operational view on a complex IT network while still allowing inspection and configuration of all the details.
-- Buildroot wrapping: Use Buildroot more conveniently and leverage `workflow` `bash` completion to explore available `defconfig`s and track which packages have already been built.
+- Yocto and Buildroot wrapping: Use the Yocto or Buildroot build systems more conveniently and leverage `workflow` `bash` completion to explore available `defconfig`s and recipes, and track which packages have already been built.
 - Linux kernel testing and debugging: Compile a specific Linux kernel source tree and initiate debugging sessions under `qemu`.
 - Device fleet simulation: Build embedded software artifacts and